Pingrash/Simple-Home-Page/README.md

 The user can set a series of links buttons to give them quick access to their favorite sites.
 The links can be added/removed/rearranged through the settings button located at the top left of the link group.

+### Reminders

+The user can set themselves reminders.
+At this stage they only consist of a title and a text body but more options could be added later.